TharunSree/Java-P-C/Writerside/topics/Method-Overloading.md

 The `calculateArea` method is overloaded four times to calculate the area of four different geometric figures:

-1. Square: The method takes one float parameter (the side of the square) and returns the area of the square.
+1. **Square**: The method takes one float parameter (the side of the square) and returns the area of the square.
 ```Java
 float calculateArea(float side) {
     return side * side;
 }
 ```

-2. Rectangle: The method takes two float parameters (the length and width of the rectangle) and returns the area of the rectangle.
+2. **Rectangle**: The method takes two float parameters (the length and width of the rectangle) and returns the area of the rectangle.

 ```Java
 float calculateArea(float length, float width) {